-Character Waffle Irons
+11. Character Waffle Irons

 The outlines of the waffle make breakfast a fun meal for your child, ensuring that even the pickiest of the bunch will love the meal.
-They have a nice crisper which allows you to make a quick breakfast without any chance of burning the waffle.
+They have a nice crisper that allows you to make a quick breakfast without any chance of burning the waffle.

 However, these waffle irons are not just for children.
 There are many character waffle makers designed for adults.
 A lot of fans of Star Wars, Star Trek, Marvel, DC, and others are available for you!

-Stovetop Waffle Irons
+12. Stovetop Waffle Irons

 If you want to save on energy bills then using a stovetop waffle iron on gas stoves is the perfect option.
 They are designed to distribute the heat evenly so that you don’t have to worry about any uneven cooking.

-All you need to do is preheat the pan and cook the batter on medium heat for the most delicious breakfast ever.
+All you need to do is preheat the pan and cook the batter on medium heat for a delicious breakfast.
 Breakfast will soon become the best meal of the day.

 Waffles perfectly embody breakfast food.
 There is no one that doesn’t like a crispy waffle with fluffy, tender insides.
 Drizzle your favorite toppings on it and enjoy the meal!

-Iron Frequently Asked Questions
+Frequently Asked Questions

 The waffle iron is one of the most versatile tools that any cook can have in the kitchen.
 Great for making a number of different food items, it’s easy to use and a great tool for culinary experimentation.

-When, where and who invented the waffle iron?
+When, where, and who invented the waffle iron?

 The predecessor to the modern waffle iron was patented by Cornelius Swartwout of Troy, New York in 1869.
 This stove-top model had quite a bit in common with the modern waffle iron, but it didn’t require an external electrical source.